Pieskaret: Battles

 In 1643 Pieskaret was thought to be dead, and so he was mourned.
-It was believed that he had been captured by his tribe's enemies, the Iroquois.
+It was believed that he had been captured by his tribe's enemies, the Haudenosaunee.
 This was proven incorrect when he appeared with the band and with the head of the enemy.
-Due to a swift break-up of the river, Pieskaret was able to escape the Iroquois.
+Due to a swift break-up of the river, Pieskaret was able to escape the Haudenosaunee.
 His return was met with great joy and was "celebrated with dancing and a council was held after which Pieskaret and Tessouat (d.1654) reported to Chomedey de Maisonneuve their intention to go to Trois-Rivières to formulate plans for the future and to determine if the French were to keep their promise of assistance against the enemy".
 In or around early spring of 1645, when it was still necessary to pull their canoes onto the ice on the St. Lawrence River from Richelieu River to Lake Champlain, Pieskaret assembled another war party.
-On Richelieu River, they were met with five boats and a band of 50 Iroquois.
-Pieskaret and his followers raided this band of Iroquois and killed several of them.
+On Richelieu River, they were met with five boats and a band of 50 Haudenosaunee.
+Pieskaret and his followers raided this band of Haudenosaunee and killed several of them.
 This raid was successful and took two captives.
 According to custom, the captives could be seen dancing in the canoes, and enemy scalps floated from long sticks while they were returning to the mission at Sillery.
-One of the captive Iroquois was Honatteniate, who was treated with kindness by the residents of Sillery.
-The captive Iroquois were handed to the first governor of New France, Huault de Montmagny.
-After this, he sent word to the Iroquois that the captives would be set free if the Iroquois were disposed to negotiate for peace.
-The result of this action led to the arrival of the Mohawk chief Kiotseaeton, who was an ambassador for the Iroquois, in July.
+One of the captive Haudenosaunee was Honatteniate, who was treated with kindness by the residents of Sillery.
+The captive Haudenosaunee were handed to the first governor of New France, Huault de Montmagny.
+After this, he sent word to the Haudenosaunee that the captives would be set free if the Haudenosaunee were disposed to negotiate for peace.
+The result of this action led to the arrival of the Mohawk chief Kiotseaeton, who was an ambassador for the Haudenosaunee, in July.

-After the arrival of Kiotseaeton, a peace council was held with the Iroquois, the French, the Hurons, the Algonquins, and the Montagnais.
-At the end of this peace council, Pieskaret presented furs that symbolized a rock or a tomb to the Iroquois ambassador.
+After the arrival of Kiotseaeton, a peace council was held with the Haudenosaunee, the French, the Wendat, the Algonquins, and the Innu.
+At the end of this peace council, Pieskaret presented furs that symbolized a rock or a tomb to the Haudenosaunee ambassador.
 The furs were meant to be placed on the victims' graves from the battle that was fought, signifying that they might all be forgiven and that no revenge was to be sought.
 From 1645 to 1646, there were very important peace and trade negotiations that allowed the Mohawks a share of the northern fur trade.
 This secretly excluded the pagan Algonquins from French protection.

-Due to the growing intensity of the Iroquois menace from 1646 to 1647, many tribes began to take up residence in the Trois-Rivières area.
+Due to the growing intensity of the Haudenosaunee threat from 1646 to 1647, many tribes began to take up residence in the Trois-Rivières area.
 These events created confusion, creating controversy.
 In order to solve these issues, the Indians designated Pieskaret to keep the peace between the French and the Indians as well as to keep the peace between the Hurons and the Algonquins.
 Given the power to punish delinquents, especially if they were at fault for religious reasons, Pieskaret is said to have discharged his duty faithfully.